redoy-ahmed/diabetes-prediction/readme.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-3. Interact with the GUI:

-- The application will display a table with random samples from the diabetes.csv file.
-- Select a row from the table to test the data.
-- Click the "Submit" button to see the predictions from both the k-NN and Naive Bayes models.

 ## Acknowledgments
 The dataset used for training the models is sourced from the PIMA Indians Diabetes Database.
 Thanks to the developers of the Python packages used in this project: Pandas, scikit-learn, joblib, and PyQt5.